daattali/beautiful-jekyll/_posts/2016-03-15-genomic-data-visualization-using-python.md

 **Allelic frequencies heatmap**

-This is a plot showing the allele frequencies change across positions and samples, I tried to cluster the positions per frequencies values but I dont get 'clusterable' positions, so I sorted the positions values across all samples
+This is a plot showing the allele frequencies change across positions and samples, I tried to cluster the positions per frequencies values but I don't get 'clusterable' positions, so I sorted the positions values across all samples

 **Zygosity Matrix**